-Please identify the hardship incurred (please attach additional pages, if necessary):

-The \$544 application fee itself is a hardship for Sandpipers and any other event fees may be prohibitive to Sandpipers holding this event in Hermosa Beach.
+Please identify the hardship incurred (please attach additional pages, if necessary): The \$544 application fee itself is a hardship for Sandpipers and any other event fees may be prohibitive to Sandpipers holding this event in Hermosa Beach.
 Sandpipers is a 100% volunteer organization with a limited budget.
 We are looking to raise funds to support our philanthropic programs in the South Bay, and all proceeds from the event will come back to our local community.
 Any fees that we incure will directly affect the total amount of dollars we are able to contribure to our charitable efforts.

-Please identify how your organization benefits the City of Hermosa Beach as outlined in the criteria below.
-Please be specific (attach additional pages, if necessary):

-The city will consider the following when reviewing a special event fee waiver request:
+Discos identification in the second in the s Please identify how your organization benefits the City of Hermosa Beach as outlined in the criteria below.
+Please be specific (attach additional pages, if necessary): CRITERIA CONSIDERED CRITERIA CONSIDERED The city will consider the following when reviewing a special event fee waiver request: